yanue/starkex/README.md

-## stark key authentication library, signature generator for dydx exchange implemented in pure golang
+# stark key authentication library, signature generator for dydx exchange

 for the following operations: